Carter907/better-quickstart-archetype/README.md

-# Maven Archetype - Updated Template
+# Maven Archetype - Better Quickstart

 This repository contains an updated Maven archetype designed to streamline project creation using the `mvn archetype:generate` goal.
 It provides a modern, customizable project template for Java developers.